-- (3) A carrier may vary premiums rates for a particular nongrandfathered health benefit plan from its index rate based only on the following actuarially justified plan-specific factors: - (A) The actuarial value and cost-sharing design of the health benefit plan. - (B) The health benefit plan's provider network, delivery system characteristics, and utilization management practices. - (C) The benefits provided under the health benefit plan that are in addition to the essential health benefits, as defined pursuant to Section 1302 of PPACA.
-These additional benefits shall be pooled with similar benefits within the single risk pool required under paragraph (1) and the claims experience from those benefits shall be utilized to determine rate variations for health benefit plans that offer those benefits in addition to essential health benefits. - (D) With respect to catastrophic plans, as described in subsection (e) of Section 1302 of PPACA, the expected impact of the specific eligibility categories for those plans.
+- (3) A carrier may vary-premiums premium rates for a particular nongrandfathered health benefit plan from its index rate based only on the following actuarially justified plan-specific factors: - (A) The actuarial value and cost-sharing design of the health benefit plan. - (B) The health benefit plan's provider network, delivery system characteristics, and utilization management practices. - (C) The benefits provided under the health benefit plan that are in addition to the essential health benefits, as defined pursuant to Section 1302 of PPACA.
+These additional benefits shall be pooled with similar benefits within the single risk pool required under paragraph (1) and the claims experience from those benefits shall be utilized to determine rate variations for health benefit plans that offer those benefits in addition to essential health benefits. - (D) Administrative costs, excluding any user fees required by the Exchange.

-(k)

-- (1) If a carrier enters into a contract, agreement, or other arrangement with a third-party administrator or other entity to provide administrative, marketing, or other services related to the offering of health benefit plans to small employers in this state, the third-party administrator shall be subject to this chapter. - (1) With respect to the obligation to provide coverage newly issued under subdivision (e), to the extent permitted by PPACA, the carrier may cease enrolling new small employer groups and new eligible employees as defined by paragraph (2) of subdivision (f) of Section 10753 if it certifies to the commissioner that the number of eligible employees and dependents, of the employers newly enrolled or insured during the current calendar year by the carrier equals or exceeds: (A) in the case of a carrier that administers any self-funded health benefits arrangement in California, 10 percent of the total number of eligible employees, or eligible employees and dependents, respectively, enrolled or insured in California by that carrier as of December 31 of the preceding year, or (B) in the case of a carrier that does not administer any self-funded health benefit arrangements in California, 8 percent of the total number of eligible employees, or eligible employees and dependents, respectively, enrolled or insured by the carrier in California as of December 31 of the preceding year.
+- (E) With respect to catastrophic plans, as described in subsection (e) of Section 1302 of PPACA, the expected impact of the specific eligibility categories for those plans. - (l) If a carrier enters into a contract, agreement, or other arrangement with a third-party administrator or other entity to provide administrative, marketing, or other services related to the offering of health benefit plans to small employers in this state, the third-party administrator shall be subject to this chapter. - (m) (1) Except as provided in paragraph (2), this section shall become inoperative if Section 2702 of the federal Public Health Service Act (42 U.S.C.

-- (2) Certification shall be deemed approved if not disapproved within 45 days after submission to the commissioner.
-If that certification is approved, the small employer carrier shall not offer coverage to any small employers under any health benefit plans during the remainder of the current year.
-If the certification is not approved, the carrier shall continue to issue coverage as required by subdivision (c) and be subject to administrative penalties as established in Section 10753.18. - (m) (1) Except as provided in paragraph (2), this section shall become inoperative if Section 2702 of the federal Public Health Service Act (42 U.S.C.
 Sec.
-300gg-1), as added by Section 1201 of PPACA, is repealed, in which case carriers subject to this section shall instead be governed by Section 10705 to the extent permitted by federal law, and all references in this chapter to this section shall instead refer to Section 10705, except for purposes of paragraph (2). - (2) Paragraph (3) of subdivision (b) of this section shall remain operative as it relates to health benefit plans offered through the Exchange. - SEC.
-31. Section 10753.06.5 of the Insurance Code is amended to read: - 10753.06.5. (a) With respect to health benefit plans offered outside the Exchange, after a small employer submits a completed application, the carrier shall, within 30 days, notify the employer of the employer's actual rates in accordance with Section 10753.14.
-The employer shall have 30 days in which to exercise the right to buy coverage at the quoted rates. - (b) (1)-Except as required under-paragraph (2) subdivision (c), when a small employer submits a premium payment, based on the quoted rates, and that payment is delivered or postmarked, whichever occurs earlier, within the first 15 days of a month, coverage shall become effective no later than the first day of the following month.
-When that payment is neither delivered nor postmarked until after the 15th day of a month, coverage shall become effective no later than the first day of the second month following delivery or postmark of the payment.
+300gg-1), 300gg-4), as added by Section 1201 of PPACA, is repealed, in which case, 12 months after the repeal, carriers subject to this section shall instead be governed by Section 10705 to the extent permitted by federal law, and all references in this chapter to this section shall instead refer to Section 10705, except for purposes of paragraph (2). - (2) Paragraph (3) of subdivision (b) of this section shall remain operative as it relates to health benefit plans offered through the Exchange.

+SEC.
+10. Section 10753.06.5 of the Insurance Code is amended to read:

+10753.06.5. (a) With respect to health benefit plans offered outside the Exchange, after a small employer submits a completed application, the carrier shall, within 30 days, notify the employer of the employer's actual rates in accordance with Section 10753.14.
+The employer shall have 30 days in which to exercise the right to buy coverage at the quoted rates.